explainers-by-googlers/cross-origin-storage/README.md

 Since the files are retrieved only upon explicit user permission, there's no way for files stored in COS to become supercookies without raising the user's suspicion.
 Privacy-sensitive user agents can decide to prompt upon every retrieval operation, others can decide to only prompt once, and auto-allow from thereon.
 User agents can decide to not prompt if the present origin has stored the file before.

+User agents are also expected to use (on-device) machine learning to identify possible fingerprinting attempts.
+For example, if a site crafts unique hashes for each user (which hints at fingerprinting), user agents can detect this and block the COS prompt.
+Popular browsers like Chrome have [successfully applied this technique](https://blog.google/products/chrome/building-a-more-helpful-browser-with-machine-learning/#:~:text=More%20peace%20of%20mind%2C%20less%20annoying%20prompts) for a long time to silence notification spam.

 ### Hashing

 The current hashing algorithm is [SHA-256](https://w3c.github.io/webcrypto/#alg-sha-256), implemented by the **Web Crypto API**.
 If hashing best practices should change, COS will reflect the [implementers' recommendation](https://w3c.github.io/webcrypto/#algorithm-recommendations-implementers) in the Web Crypto API.